Overview

 Career Opportunities

-Graduates of the MSc in Energy Science have knowledge and skills directly applicable to a host of energy orientated industries, including, power generation and distribution, electronics, automotive, aviation, construction and oil & gas.
+Graduates of the M.Sc. in Energy Science have knowledge and skills applicable to a host of energy orientated industries, including power generation and distribution, electronics, automotive, aviation, construction, and oil and gas.
 For graduates interested in academic research, the societal pursuit of clean and secure energy is at the heart of the research agenda of every major country.

-Dr. Juan Diego Rodriguez-Blanco presents on overview on the M.Sc.
-In Energy Science at Trinity College Dublin.
+Dr. Juan Diego Rodriguez-Blanco presents on overview of the M.Sc. in Energy Science programme at Trinity College Dublin.

 Course Details